SwapBlocks/ark-node/README.md

-SWAPBlocks alphanet node.
+SWAPBlocks mainnet node.
 To learn more about swapblocks visit http://swapblocks.io

 This version is still alpha, use at your own risks